-From the reigns of the dominant Vedas appears a distinct knowledge of understanding of human health and diseases.
-Called as Ayurveda, it grew and flourished into the science on how to bejewel your daily life with didactic practices on a healthy lifestyle.
+From the reigns of the dominant Vedas appears a distinct knowledge of understanding of human and disease.
+Called as Ayurveda, it grew and flourished into the science on how to bejewel your daily life with didactic practice on a healthy lifestyle.

 More on Ayurveda History

 Susruta Samhita, dealing with surgical tenets but also with medicinal wisdom in its tortuous and voluminous writings, was written by Susruta around the same time as Charak’s compendium.
 However, several revision and amendments later the original text is lost but what remains grants us a deep insight into cutting and closure of the human body without harm.
 Surgical rhinoplasty and cataract surgery trace its roots among the teachings of Susruta.

 Jivaka, who was a royal physician of King Bimbisara, was trained and educated in Takshashila (Taxila) University.
 Jivaka functioned around late 5th century BC as supervisor of the health of Gautama Buddha and his followers.
 Jivaka was an adept physician but also was a revered surgeon.

 Gautam Buddha allowed for surgical procedures under Jivaka, except for the cases of fistula – for which medical treatment was to be prescribed.
 Jivaka famously quoted “no plants are without medicinal benefits”.

 The next major addition to the knowledge of Ayurveda came through the writings of Vagbhata.
 His two texts “Astanga Sangraha” and “Astanga Hridayam”, written around 7th century (a millennium and a half years after the works of Charak and Susruta); it provided a much-needed rejuvenation and vitality to Ayurveda.